jboss-developer/jboss-eap-quickstarts/app-client/README.md

             EAP_HOME\bin\add-user.sh -u admin -p admin-123
             EAP_HOME\bin\add-user.bat -a -u quickuser -p quick-123

 If you prefer, you can use the add-user utility interactively.
-For an example of how to use the add-user utility, see instructions in the root README file located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).
+For an example of how to use the add-user utility, see the instructions located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).

 Start the JBoss EAP Server